Social Security scams cost seniors millions of dollars.

 Keep Yourself Safe

-I understand why scams like these work.
-Sure, I may know better than to believe that computer generated robo-call, but to a generation that is not as familiar with technology, it could sound convincing and very scary!
+I understand why scams like this work.
+To an older generation that is not as familiar with technology, it sounds very convincing and scary!

 Here are four things to remember: